How long between cataract surgery on each eye

 How long does cataract surgery take?

-Cataract surgery typically takes 10–20 minutes, but the total time spent at the doctor’s office can be several hours, including preparation and recovery.
-During the procedure, the surgeon removes the cloudy lens and replaces it with a clear artificial one while the patient remains awake with numbing gel and eye drops.
+Cataract surgery is usually performed in 10-20 minutes, but the whole process is potentially several hours including preparation and recovery.
+In the procedure, a physician will take away the cloudy lens and insert a clear artificial one as the patient remains awake through the numbing gel and eye drops.

 Conclusion